prohfesor/backup/README.md

-serverbackup
+backup scripts
 ============

-script to backup server files and upload to amazon
+scripts to backup server files and upload to amazon